Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: Introduction

-Finally, we mention that there is also a mixing time result for a related (but different) geodesic walk \cite{tat2016geodesic} in a very different setting where one wishes to sample from the boundary of a convex polytope.
-However, the mixing time bound for the geodesic walk in \cite{tat2016geodesic} is not dimension-independent.
-Another difference is that the authors of \cite{tat2016geodesic} state that their proof follows the conductance-based approach that is popular for analyzing geometric random walks \cite{vempala2005geometric}, while our proof uses a probabilistic coupling argument as in \cite{ollivier2009ricci}.
+We mention that \cite{tat2016geodesic} obtains a bound on the mixing time of a related (but different) geodesic walk.
+Although our Markov chains are somewhat similar, our settings are quite different: their bounds require $\mathcal{M}$ to be the boundary of a convex polytope, and are best when the polytope has few faces; our results require $\mathcal{M}$ to have curvature that is bounded away from both 0 and infinity.
+We also note that the mixing time bound for the geodesic walk in \cite{tat2016geodesic} is not dimension-independent.
+A final difference is that the authors of \cite{tat2016geodesic} state that their proof follows the conductance-based approach that is popular for analyzing geometric random walks \cite{vempala2005geometric}, while our proof uses a probabilistic coupling argument as introduced in \cite{dobrushin70contraction}.
+See recent work such as \cite{ollivier2009ricci}, \cite{ollivier2011visual} for more on the relationship between couplings of Markov chains and curvature, and also work such as \cite{joulin2010curvature}, \cite{paulin2015concentration} for some consequences of the existence of such couplings, including various concentration inequalities.